Age Pension Indexation Estimator

 Q: Why are only some financial asset values shown

 A: We have selected the financial asset ranges most likely to be impacted by a change to the deeming rates.
-People with financial assets below this level are more likely to retain the full-rate pension; people above these levels are not likley affected becasue they are impacted by the Assets Test.
+People with financial assets below this level are more likely to retain the full-rate pension; people above these levels are not likely affected because they are impacted by the Assets Test.
 As these are general estimates and not based on individual circumstances, we have calculated the amounts in $50,000 increments.

 Q: Why don't these estimates reflect what I'm receiving?